teesar/2420-assignment-2/README.md

 2. We use getopts to allow the person runing the script to specify whether they want to run the installation script, the clone and link creation script, or both.
 The -a flag sets INSTALL variable to true, -b flag sets LINKS variable to true, any other flag returns an error message to the user and exits the script.

 ![](./Assets/main3.png)
-3. If installation variable has been set to true we run create-install script.
+3. If installation variable has been set to true we run the create-install script.
 If this command fails we return an error message asking user to ensure the required script exists in the necessary directory and then exits the script.

 ![](./Assets/main4.png)
-4. If links variable has been set to true we run create-links script.
+4. If links variable has been set to true we run the create-links script.
 If this command fials we return an error message asking user to ensure the required script exists in the necessary directory and then exits the script.

 ## Script: create-user